zimmer62/NeoPixelBus/ReadMe.md

 this is simple example that sets four neopixels to red, green, blue, and then white in order; and then flashes them.
 If the first pixel is green and the second is red, you need to pass the NEO_RGB flag into the NeoPixelBus constructor.
 ### NeoPixelFun
 this is a more complex example, that includes code for three effects, and demonstrates animations.
+### NeoPixelMultiBus
+this sample demonstrates the new multibus manager.
+It will update multiple NeoPixelBus at the same time.

 ## API Documentation